GPS Race Maps

 Alton Towers

-| Advertised Statistics | Measured Statistics | |
+Advertised Statistics | Measured Statistics | |

-| Distance | 12 km | 10 km |
+Distance | 12 km | 10 km (2008 and 2011) |

-| Total Climbs | N/A | about 630' (3X 210') |
+Total Climbs | N/A | about 630' (3X 210') |

-This was the 2008 running if the premier race in English Cross Country - 'the Nationals'.
+This was the 2008 running of the premier race in English Cross Country - 'the Nationals'.
 We didn't really know what to expect from this new course.
 The parking at Alton Towers was excellent and free.
 There were plenty of loos (although a bit smelly!) and several hamburger stands.

 The course was fast, undulating and with one major climb of about 100 ft, followed by a more gradual 50 ft climb.
 It doesn't sound much but this was a lung buster of a course.
 Ladies ran 2 laps and men 3.

 The men's course was about 1 mile short of the advertised 12km.
-There was a little mud by Manchester standards.
+There was little mud by Manchester standards.
 The openness of the course meant that as a spectator you could watch great swathes of the race from the higher ground.

-Landsat Map:
+2008 Landsat Map:

-Height Profile
+2008 Height Profile

-3D OS Map
+2008 3D OS Map

 Here it is relative to the theme park:

-16 March 2008 Copyright John Mayall 2008.
+14 January 2010 Copyright John Mayall 2008.